techconative/restel-docs/docs/Setup/Demo.md

 - Go to the root folder of the project and run `make setup` to install the dependencies for reporting in your machine.
 - Checkout [Jsonbox](https://github.com/vasanthv/jsonbox) and start the server by running `docker-compose up`.
 - To execute the test, go to the home folder and run, `make demo-run`.
-You can edit link:jsonbox_test.xlsx[the sample sheet] to play around with the tests.
+You can edit [the sample sheet](https://github.com/techconative/Restel/blob/main/quickstart/jsonbox_test.xlsx) to play around with the tests.